 Bonne Terre is a somewhat small city located in the state of Missouri.
 With a population of 7,256 people and three constituent neighborhoods, Bonne Terre is the 110th largest community in Missouri.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bonne Terre is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bonne Terre is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Bonne Terre who work in sales jobs (18.91%), office and administrative support (11.38%), and healthcare suport services (8.77%).
+There are especially a lot of people living in Bonne Terre who work in office and administrative support (15.81%), sales jobs (14.35%), and food service (10.19%).

 Bonne Terre is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Bonne Terre is a very ethnically-diverse city.
 The people who call Bonne Terre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bonne Terre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bonne Terre include Irish, French, English, and European.
+Important ancestries of people in Bonne Terre include German, Irish, French, English, and Polish.

 The most common language spoken in Bonne Terre is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Polish and Italian.